 - All tack including saddlebags, poncho, snacks and water bottle

-- Entrance fees to the ruins.
+- Entrance fee to the salt mines

 Price does not include

 - Single supplement (if applicable): US$ 190.
 The trip price is based on shared occupancy of the hotel room, the so called 'Double Room' (two persons).
 The single supplement fee covers the extra cost for a 'Single Room' (one person).
 If you are traveling solo and wish to share accommodation, we will make every effort to find a roommate (always of the same gender).
 If you are willing to share and no roommate materializes, then the customary single supplement will apply.
-A single supplement is always applicable for participants who specifically request single accommodation.
+A single supplement is always applicable for participants who specifically request single accommodation

 Dates and availability:

 Private tour, no set departures (contact us for availability).